BitcoderCZ/FanScript-Documentation/README.md

 - Make sure you have installed [dotnet 8 sdk](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 - Run `dotnet build -c Release` in FanScript.DocumentationGenerator/

-## Updating the documentation
+## Contributing

-- Change files in DocSrc/ (do not change files in MdDocs/, they will be overwritten)
+- Update the generator and/or files in DocSrc/ (do not change files in MdDocs/, they will be overwritten)
 - [Build](#building)
 - Copy
     ```